 Unearned revenue is prepaid revenue.
 In essence, the customer pays in advance for services that have not yet been performed by the recipient of the payment.

 Is Unearned Revenue an Asset or a Liability?

 Unearned revenue is a liability for the recipient of the payment, so the initial entry is a debit to the cash account and a credit to the unearned revenue account.

-As the company earns the revenue, it reduces the balance in the Unearned Revenue account (with a debit) and increases the balance in the Revenue account (with a credit).
-The Unearned Revenue account is usually classified as a current liability on the balance sheet.
+As a company earns the revenue, it reduces the balance in the unearned revenue account (with a debit) and increases the balance in the revenue account (with a credit).
+The unearned revenue account is usually classified as a current liability on the balance sheet.